KhronosGroup/glTF/specification/README.md

 #### Render Passes

-Each technique contains one or more *render passes* the define the programs used in each pass, and the render states to enable during each pass.
+Each technique contains one or more *render passes* that define the programs used in each pass, and the render states to enable during each pass.

 >The V1.0 specification only supports single-pass rendering: a runtime is only required to render a single pass, and all tools should only generate a single pass.
 The multi-pass data structure has been put in place to accommodate a future multi-pass capability.

-The technique's `passes` property is a object containing all the passes for that technique.
-The `pass` property defines which passes are used in the technique.
+The technique's `passes` property is an object containing all the passes for that technique.
+The `pass` property (singular) defines which passes are used in the technique.
 Each pass is defined as an instance of a program (the `instanceProgram` property, described in detail below), and a `states` property, described in the next section.

 ```json
 "pass": "defaultPass",